Fall-2025-COMP163/project-1-todavis22/README.md

 AI (ChatGPT) helped me with:
 Structuring the functions for saving and loading files correctly.
 Making sure my key names matched the autograder’s expectations.
-Explaining how to handle invalid file paths without using try/except.
+Explaining how to handle invalid file paths without.
 Improving readability and organization in my code comments.
-All final logic, stat formulas, and testing examples were written and verifi
+All final logic, stat formulas, and testing examples were written and verified Run to code: project1_starter.py2